tomgenoni/token-flow-demo/README.md

 2. After a token has been changed you'll see a blue dot in the lower left corner of the plugin.
 This means there are un-pushed changes in your branch.
 Click that icon and you'll be asked to enter a commit message.

 3. After a successful push you'll be asked to create a Pull Request.
-Click "Create Pull Request" and go to the repository on GitHub to start the review and merge process.
+Click "Create Pull Request" and go to the [repository on GitHub](https://github.com/tomgenoni/token-flow-demo/pulls) to start the review and merge process.

 ![ts-github](assets/ts-pull.png)

-### GitHub review and publish package
+### GitHub review, merge, and publish

 1. Review the [Pull Request](https://github.com/tomgenoni/token-flow-demo/pulls) in GitHub with the standard workflow.